 All links for testing at the end of this page.

 One great benefit of in person testing is accessing vaccinations like Hep B and HPV.
-These are both free for men who have sex with men (HPV < 46yrs of age) as the sex we have increases our risk of both.
+These are both free for men who have sex with men (HPV < 46yrs of age) as MSM are a risk of both.

 Another benefit of in person testing is being able to access a health care professional and perhaps talk about other issues that are concerning you e.g. mental health, sexual assault, escalating chems use etc.